Table of contents

 In this era of remote work, building a sense of community throughout your organization is more important than ever to combat isolation and disconnection – which can negatively impact morale.

 Encouraging transparent communication is a great way to counteract this.
-When employees can quickly access important information and see that leadership works to stay authentic no matter what they’re discussing, they’ll view the company — and their role within it — more positively.
-Using tools that make communication easy, no matter where team members find themselves, helps your employees stay connected as well.
+When employees can quickly access important information and see that leadership works to stay authentic no matter what they’re discussing, they’ll view the company, and their role within it, more positively.

 6. Live your culture and values